-If you get this medicine at home, you will be taught how to prepare and give this medicine.
+If you get this medication at home, you will be taught how to prepare and give this medication.
 Use exactly as directed.
-Take your medicine at regular intervals.
-Do not take your medicine more often than directed.
+Take your medication at regular intervals.
+Do not take your medication more often than directed.

 It is important that you put your used needles and syringes in a special sharps container.
 Do not put them in a trash can.
-If you do not have a sharps container, call your pharmacist or healthcare provider to get one.
+If you do not have a sharps container, call your pharmacist or care team to get one.

-Talk to your pediatrician regarding the use of this medicine in children.
+Talk to your care team about the use of this medication in children.
 Special care may be needed.